The Mergers & Acquisitions Review: Brazil

 Foreign investment is very welcomed and encouraged.
 There are very few restrictions and prohibitions.
 The following, among other activities, are subject to government concession and authorisation:

 - the acquisition of rural properties or border lands (including by Brazilian companies controlled by foreigners);

 - the ownership of equity interests in radio and television broadcasting and journalistic companies (capped at 30 per cent); and

-- mining activities, which must be performed by nationals or, if by foreign players, through companies incorporated in Brazil, and which will also require prior government authorisation if located in border lands.
+- mining activities, which must be performed by nationals or, if by foreign players, through companies incorporated in Brazil, and which also require prior government authorisation if located in border lands.

 ii Governing law

 It is perfectly possible to choose a foreign law to govern agreements in cross-border M&A deals.
-However, investors tend to elect Brazilian law whenever the target company, business or set of assets is located in Brazil, since the enforcement of obligations subject to foreign law in Brazil would require the parties to obtain a court decision abroad and then have it recognised by the Brazilian Superior Court of Justice, which tends to be a time-consuming process.
+However, investors tend to elect Brazilian law whenever the target company, business or set of assets is located in Brazil, as the enforcement of obligations subject to foreign law in Brazil would require the parties to obtain a court decision abroad and then have it recognised by the Brazilian Superior Court of Justice, which tends to be a time-consuming process.

 iii Private law emergency regime